 - Pop Butemed Soc (our society profile, add us!) a message on Facebook

-- Email me directly at firstname.lastname@example.org (during term-time you can email our secretary on email@example.com)
+- Before Fresher’s Week you can email me directly on [email protected] .
+During term-time you can email our secretary on [email protected]

-- Check out our website butemedicalsociety.co.uk which we’ll update closer to Fresher’s week with all the details about upcoming events and our new committee members (dressed in snazzy navy polo shirts)
+- Check out our website www.butemedicalsociety.co.uk which we’ll update closer to Fresher’s week with details about upcoming events and our new committee members (dressed in snazzy navy polo shirts)

 Some key staff at the School of Medicine, University of St Andrews are shown below.

 Things to do before I arrive...

 The ScotGEM Launchpad Checklist is a pdf checklist which you can print out and use to help you to keep track of the things you need to do as you prepare to start your medical training at St Andrews.

 The updated ScotGEM Student Contract will be available by the end of July.
 A link to the document will be provided below (until the contract is updated you can view the 2022/23 version).